Seven Things All Parents Should Know About Croup

 Croup can leave a child feeling miserable and parents in a panic.
-The condition is caused by inflammation and swelling of the airway below the vocal cords.
-This swelling leads to a variety of symptoms, most notably a harsh, “barking” cough.
-Many cases of croup can be treated at home.
-But the condition can become serious so it’s important to know when to seek medical care.
+An infection of the upper airway below the vocal cords, croup is characterized by inflammation and swelling that can lead to a variety of uncomfortable symptoms, most notably a harsh, “barking” cough.
+While many cases of croup can be treated at home, this condition can become serious, so it’s important to know when to seek medical care.

 1. Croup occurs most often in babies and toddlers.

-Most cases of croup develop in babies and children between the ages of 3 months and five years old.
+Most cases of croup develop in young children between the ages of 3 months and five years old.
 The most common age to experience croup is two years old.
-This is because younger children have small airways, so even a small amount of swelling can affect airflow and breathing.
-This leads to symptoms of croup.
+This is because younger children have small airways, so even a modest amount of swelling can affect breathing and trigger symptoms of croup.

 2. Croup is usually caused by a virus and often starts out as a cold.

 The majority of croup cases are caused by a viral infection.
 For this reason, croup is more common in the fall and winter months when cold and flu viruses tend to spread.
-Some of the most common viruses that cause croup are parainfluenza (a group of viruses that are not the flu but that cause flu-like symptoms), respiratory syncytial virus (RSV), influenza (the flu), and adenovirus or enterovirus (common viruses that can cause colds, bronchitis, pneumonia and other conditions).
+Some of the most common viruses that cause croup are parainfluenza (a group of viruses that are not the flu, yet cause flu-like symptoms), respiratory syncytial virus (RSV), influenza (the flu), and adenovirus or enterovirus (common viruses that can lead to colds, bronchitis, pneumonia, and other conditions).

 3. There are other causes of croup besides infection.
 When this occurs, it is called “spasmodic croup.”

-A viral infection is the most common cause of croup but it’s not the only one.
-Allergies – to food or something in the environment – may also cause croup symptoms.
-Reflux (when stomach acid and food move back up into the esophagus) can cause it as well.
-This is because both of these conditions can cause the narrowing of the airways that leads to croup symptoms.
-In these cases, the condition is referred to as “spasmodic croup.”
+Although a viral infection is the most common cause of croup, it’s not the only one.
+Allergies to food or triggers in the environment may also cause croup symptoms.
+Reflux (when stomach acid and food move back up into the esophagus) can cause this illness, as well.
+Both allergies and reflux can narrow the airways and lead to croup symptoms.
+In these cases, croup is referred to as “spasmodic croup.”